-With a great content on your wall you can now use a few tricks to increase the number of fans even more.
+With great content on your wall, you can now use a few tricks to increase the number of fans even more.
 Use Facebook plug-ins on your website to invite users to like you on Facebook.
 Also, you can give different incentives and use different calls to action in you transactional emails to get more fans.

 Step 4: Start Promoting Your Great Content